conda-forge/conda-forge-webservices/README.md

 The service deploys to the "conda-forge" heroku project: https://dashboard.heroku.com/apps/conda-forge/resources

-It is then a case of adding the appropriate webhook to trigger the service on ``pull_request``.

-The buildpack for this repo comes from https://github.com/pl31/heroku-buildpack-conda, which allows a conda environment to be deployed as part of the slug.

 ## Testing

 The tests for this repo require a GitHub API key which is not available on forks.
 Thus the tests only pass